Somali cat: Description

-Colors and patterns
+Colours and patterns

-The usual or ruddy Somali is golden brown ticked with black.
-There are 28 colors of Somali in total although certain organizations accept only some of these colors.
-All organizations that register Somalis permit usual (also known as ruddy), sorrel (a.k.a. red), blue, and fawn.
-Most clubs also recognize usual/ruddy silver, sorrel/red silver, blue silver, and fawn silver.
-Other colors that may be accepted by some registries include chocolate, lilac, red, cream, usual-tortie, sorrel-tortie, blue-tortie, fawn-tortie, chocolate-tortie, lilac-tortie, and silver variants of these (e.g. blue-tortie silver).
+All Somali cats have a ticked tabby pattern.
+The usual or ruddy coloured Somali has a golden brown ground colour ticked with black, so the official genetic term is black ticked tabby.
+The coat colour names in Somalis refer to the ticking colour.
+There are 28 colours of Somali in total although certain organisations accept only some of these colours.
+All organisations that register Somalis permit usual (genetically black, a.k.a. ruddy or tawny in Somalis), blue, sorrel (genetically cinnamon, a.k.a. red in Somalis), and fawn.
+Most clubs also recognise usual/ruddy silver, blue silver, sorrel/red silver, and fawn silver.
+Other colours that may be accepted by some registries include chocolate, lilac, red, cream, usual-tortie, blue-tortie, sorrel-tortie, fawn-tortie, chocolate-tortie, lilac-tortie, and silver variants of these (e.g. blue-tortie silver).

 Health

-The Somali cat is usually healthy, with few breed-related health issues, though some problems may occur.
-These include gingivitis, tooth decay, and renal amyloidosis, which are also seen in many other breeds of cats.
-Renal amyloidosis (often called RA) is a condition in which there is a deposition of the protein amyloid in various tissues which hinders that part of the body's normal functioning.
-Other problems that are prevalent in most cat breeds, the Somali included, are feline infectious anemia (FIA) and autoimmune-mediated hemolytic anemia (AIHA).
-Some AIHA-related diseases are inherited erythrocyte disorders, such as pyruvate kinase deficiency and osmotic fragility.

-Recently found in cats has been myelodysplasia.
-It is normally known to affect humans but was recently found in a litter of Somali kittens.
-Like AIHA, myelodysplasia causes anemia and is speculated to be the cause of anemia in Somalis in the past.
+The Somali is one of the more commonly affected breeds for pyruvate kinase deficiency.
+An autosomal recessive mutation of the PKLR gene is responsible for the condition in the breed.

 Somalis may also have hereditary retinal degeneration due to a mutation in the rdAc allele.
 This mutation is also seen in Abyssinians, Siamese cats, and other related breeds.